timkuijsten/mongovi/README.md

 ## Documentation

-For documentation please refer to the manpage: `man mongovi`.
+For documentation please refer to the [manpage].

 ## Usage examples